Use Lineage for Impact Analysis

 - Contains worksheets, including dashboards or stories that contain a worksheet, that use at least one field in the data source.

-When metadata is blocked because of limited permissions, Catalog still counts the workbook.
+When metadata is blocked because of limited permissions, or the asset is in a Personal Space, Catalog still counts the workbook.
 But instead of seeing some of the sensitive metadata, you see Permissions required.
 For more information, see Access lineage information.

 At the end of the lineage is Owners.
 The list of owners includes anyone assigned as the owner or contact for any content downstream from the lineage anchor.